 Method claims have just become more valuable.
-The reason is that the Federal Circuit has broadened their scope of protection.
+The reason is that the Federal Circuit has broadened its scope of protection.

 Under prior patent law, infringement of a method claim could be found through either direct infringement or indirect infringement.
 Direct infringement of a method claim occurs when a single actor (i.e., person or entity) performs all of the steps in the method claim.
 (35 USC 271(a)).
 Indirect infringement, prior to the case discussed below, based on active inducement of infringement under 35 USC 271(b) was found only if a party induced a single entity to perform all of the steps in the method claim.
 This was made clear in BMC v.
 Paymentech, where the Federal Circuit held that infringement under active inducement of infringement (271(b)) is found only if a single entity is found to be liable for direct infringement (“single entity rule”).

 To design around a method claim, the steps could be divided so that no single person performed all of the steps.
 One party could encourage two or more actors to perform all of the steps thereby avoiding infringement – as long as that party did not control the other actors, as in a principal-agent or parent-subsidiary relationship.
 Since no single entity performed all of the steps in the method claim, there is no direct or indirect infringement liability under 271(a) or (b).

 In Akamai v.
 Limelight, the Federal Circuit sitting en banc reversed the “single entity rule.”
 More particularly, the Federal Circuit has now made the standard for direct infringement under 271(a) different from the type of direct infringement that must exist to find indirect infringement liability under 271(b).